meetparikh12/resto-dine/README.md

 Modules covered are:
 - User Management
+- Menu Catalog
-- Order Management (Track & Place)
+- Order Management (Track & Place their order)
 - Table Reservation

 Only Authenticated users can book table in advance, check their reservation as well as able to manage, order their food and checkout payment using Stripe.